 - The leads they couldn’t get on their website begin to come in.

 In short, they succeed in their marketing.

-At Beacon, we are currently rolling all our clients over to storytelling.
+Meanwhile, we at Beacon Media + Marketing are currently rolling all our clients over to storytelling.
 On every website we design, social media account we manage, and video we produce, we are changing the voice to focus on the customer rather than the company.
-We firmly believe that this is the next step forward for our clients, and we can’t wait to experience the results!
+We firmly believe that this is the next step forward for our clients, and we can’t wait to experience the results.